Europe & Britain | Destination Guides

 pilgrim sculpture on El Camino de Santiago

-For this reason, the last 100km of the French Way and the English Way are extremely popular.
+Because of this, the last 100km of the French Way and the English Way are extremely popular.
 The last 100km takes around six days to walk for most people, while the whole French Way takes around 35 days to walk.
 Cycling is usually two or three times faster than walking, while some people wander the Camino for months at a time!

-RELATED CONTENT: 12 of the most useful Spanish phrases to learn before your trip to Spain
+We think you’ll also like: 12 of the most useful Spanish phrases to learn before your trip to Spain

 The Camino de Santiago routes